MarshallCB/ctex/readme.md

 ## `Context`

-Contexts are just like normal objects, but they have two main differences.
+Contexts behave like normal objects, with one main difference:

-#### 1. Observable
+#### Subscribable properties

 Contexts and each of their properties can be subscribed to using the `$` helper.